jdermont/playground-qxdkw4rx/statement.md

 # Introduction

 XOR example is a toy problem, a hello world for introducing neural networks.
 It means you have to build and train the neural network so that given 2 inputs it will output what a XOR function would output (at least close to it).
-This isn't math heavy explanatory tutorial.
-You should have at least a vague idea how do neural networks work.
-This article is intended to provide building blocks in form of simple python scripts.
-No libraries, no numpy are used to build this simple neural network.
-Beware the style of the python scripts is hackatonish, but I hope more easily understood this way.
+This isn't math heavy explanatory tutorial, there are plenty of them out there.
+I assume you have some vague knowledge of neural networks and try to write simple one.
+This article is just a bunch of simple python scripts that implement neural networks.
+No numpy or other libraries are used, so they should be easily translatable to other languages.

+All the scripts use stochastic gradient descent to train the neural network, one data row at a time, so no need for matrix tranpositions.
+The loss function is mean squared error.

 # First script

-This is simple script, an implementation of *this image*.
+This is the simplest script, an implementation of *this image*.

 Here the neural network is just a bunch of loosely written variables.
-It is trained on xor examples for 10000 epochs, using stochastic gradient descent (or minibatch of size 1 if you like), so no matrix transpositions are needed.
-Learning rate is 0.1.

 ```python runnable
 import random